When I was a kid, one of my best friends had a swimming pool.

 3. They use guilt trips.

-One of the favorite tactics of a controlling manipulator is the guilt trip.
-“If you really cared about me, you wouldn’t leave and go to that party tonight.”
+One of the favorite traits of a manipulator is the guilt trip. “”If you really cared about me, you wouldn’t leave and go to that party tonight.”
 “A real friend would come over right now and help me clean the house.”

 This tactic works especially well on people who are insecure or people pleasers, and the manipulator often seeks out this type of person because he or she knows they are easy prey.